 Col Allison took command of MAG-49 Detachment Delta as Site Commander in Norfolk, VA, from October 2014 to June 2017.
 During his time in command, he oversaw the sundown of the CH-46E and transitioned to the MV-22 while assisting HMM-774 with their transition to VMM.
 At the completion of command, Col Allison was selected for Top Level School and attended the Joint Advanced Warfare School in Norfolk, VA, graduating with distinction as a Joint Strategic Planner in July 2018.

 Col Allison’s follow-on assignment was as a Joint Planner in US Central Command J5 at Tampa, FL from July 2018 to June 2021.
 While at USCENTCOM, Col Allison was selected as the Combatant Commander’s aide de camp and also served as the COCOM’s deputy executive officer.

 Col Allison reported to Okinawa, Japan in July 2022 for duty as the 1st MAW G-5 and was promoted to his current rank the following month.

-Col Murray has logged 3400 military flight hours, including 1300 hours in the MV-22.
-His personal decorations include the Defense Superior Service Medal, Meritorious Service Medal with three gold stars, Air Medal with numeral “four”, Navy/Marine Corps Commendation Medal with gold star, and the Navy/Marine Corps Achievement Medal.
+Col Allison’s personal awards include the Defense Superior Service Medal, Meritorious Service Medal with Gold Star, Air Medal with gold star and numeral 6, Navy Commendation Medal with two Gold Stars, and Navy Achievement Medal.